iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 7.
 The DAG of RND.
 Taken from <d-cite key="alet2020metalearning"></d-cite>.
 </div>

-The blue rectangles represent the input modules and we can see from the inputs are states from the environment.
+The blue rectangles represent the input modules, and we can see from the inputs are states from the environment.
 The parameter modules are the gray rectangles and these are the parameters of the target network and the predictor network.
-The target network's parameters are given by $$\theta$${1} and the predictor network's parameter's are given by $$\theta$${2}.
+Note that the target network's parameters are given by $$\theta$${1} and the predictor network's parameter's are given by $$\theta$${2}.
 The functional modules are the white rectangles and these are the neural networks.
 The update module is the pink rectangle which is the loss function.

 The output node is the green rectangle and is the L2 distance between the output of predictor network and the target network.
 This is the loss function described in the RND section.
 Note that $$\theta$${2} rectangle has a pink border and a pink arrow this indicates that it can be updated via back-propagation.
 While $$\theta$${1} rectangle has black border and a black arrow indicating the parameters are not updated via back-propagation.
-This makes sense since $$\theta$${1} are the parameters of the target network whose parameters stay fixed and $$\theta$${2} are the parameters of predictor network whose parameters we do update during training.
+Also note that the functional module that makes use of those parameters has the word "Detach" indicating the gradient information is not flowing back.
+Recall that $$\theta$${1} represents the parameters of the target network, which remain fixed, and $$\theta$${2} represents the parameters of the predictor network, which are updated during training.

+Now a very important idea is that the DAGs have polymorphically types inputs and outputs.
+There are four types:
+- $$\mathbb{R}$$, the real numbers.
+- $$\mathbb{S}$$, the state space of the environment.
+- $$\mathbb{A}$$, the action space of the environment.
+- $$\mathbb{F}$$, the feature space.

+The instantiation of some types depends on the environment.
+For example in Figure 7, if $$\mathbb{S}$$ is an image then both the target network and the predictor network are instantiated as a convolutional neural network.
+If $$\mathbb{S}$$ is just an array of numbers then target network and the predictor network are fully connected neural networks.
+We now look at the method used to find the components $$\mathcal{I}$$ and $$\chi$$.

+### Method

 ### FAST

 Explain the ICCM algorithm and how it contributes to the meta-learning approach.